BlyznytsiaOrg/bibernate-playground/README.md

 </configuration>
 ```

-I'd like to highlight a few useful items in the logs.
+We would like to highlight a few useful items in the logs.

-- We utilize the EntityMetadataCollector class to gather all entities using reflection, and subsequently utilize the collected data.
+- *The Bibernate* use the `EntityMetadataCollector` class to gather all entities using reflection and subsequently utilize the collected data.
 Then print the number of entities found.
 If you don't have any entities you will see and errors.

 ```bash